dcos/examples/tensorflow/1.10/README.md

 # How to use TensorFlow on DC/OS

-NOTE: This is a beta-package which is under development and not officially supported!
+NOTE: This is a beta package which is under development and not officially supported!
 It is currently under development and the workflow will change in future releases.